BIO / PRESS

-Donald Rubinstein, composer, songwriter and visual artist, made his musical debut at age 25, composing the score to George A. Romero’s cult classic film “Martin.”
+Donald Rubinstein, composer, songwriter, visual artist and poet made his musical debut at age 25, composing the score to George A. Romero’s cult classic film “Martin.”
 It was named one of the “Top 100 Coolest Soundtracks of All Time” by Mojo magazine (2002).
 Since then his work has included: 26 CDs of original music, numerous music commissions, film and television scores, multi-media performances and five collections of poetry and a recent spate of 12 short films.

 “Fingers,” a duet with Bill Frisell, was included on Jazziz Magazine’s 20th anniversary CD (2003), “A Celebration of the Modern Era,” along with Miles Davis, Charlie Parker, Tony Bennett, Cassandra Wilson and Charlie Haden.
 “Ain’t Nothin’ Like a Friend,” co-written with Ed Harris, was released on the soundtrack for the Harris directed feature film, “Appaloosa”.
 Rubinstein has collaborated with artists as varied as Kiki Smith, Terry Allen, Brother Blue, Ra-Kalam Bob Moses, Robin Holcomb and many others.
 His most recent CD, “Dawn Imagined,” was released in March 2014 on Perseverance Records

 Donald Rubinstein has been exhibited at The Museum of Modern Art, The Whitney Museum of American Art and in multiple one-person gallery exhibitions.
 His most recent one-person exhibition was at Phil Space, Santa Fe in 2015.
 Two of his films premiered in The Dallas VideoFest in 2014 and 2015 respectively.
 He was awarded a fellowship and residency via nomination from The Robert Rauschenberg Foundation in 2014.
 Rubinstein is currently performing and working on a large-scale interdisciplinary installation, “Shadowmann | An Art Opera,” which seeks to establish a new form comprised of the various approaches which inform his work.